WRITING

 (2014)

 People in recovery from substance use in the UK, Italy and Turkey collaborated with Clive to develop a manifesto that attempts to humanise the face of ‘addiction’.
 The Recoverist Manifesto aims to dispel the stigmatised myths associated with substance misuse by providing a counter-blast that challenges current clichéd misconceptions by reframing addiction as a health issue and recovery as a civil rights concern.
 This work was developed alongside Portraits of Recovery.
-Click on the ENGLISH or ITALIAN version or FILM accompanying this work.
+Click on the DUTCH ENGLISH GAELIC ITALIAN LITHUANIAN TURKISH versions or FILM accompanying this work.
+Thanks to the manifesto designer Nicholas Young for his generosity and vision, from the first designs to these latest editions.

 Inequalities, the Arts and Public Health: Towards an International Conversation